Privacy Policy

 According to CalOPPA, we agree to the following:

 Users can visit our site anonymously.
-Once this privacy policy is created, we will add a link to it on our home page, or as a minimum on the first significant page after entering our website.
-Our Privacy Policy link includes the word ‘Privacy’, and can be easily be found on the page specified above.
+Once this privacy policy is created, we will add a link to it on our home page or, at minimum, on the first significant page after entering our website.
+Our Privacy Policy link includes the word ‘Privacy’ and can be easily found on the abovementioned page.

 Users will be notified of any privacy policy changes: